 Future $e^-e^+$ colliders employ high-energy electron and positron beams.
 The beam dump can result in copious production of LLPs.
 There exist multiple studies considering a beam-dump experiment to search for LLPs at, e.g. the ILC.
 It is easily conceivable that similar experimental setups can also be instrumented at other $e^-e^+$ colliders such as the CEPC, FCC-ee, and CLIC, despite the different beam energies.
 In particular, Ref.
-[299] shows Fig. 54 illustrating a sample setup of a beam-dump experiment at the ILC, which consists of four parts: the main beam dump, a muon shield, a decay volume, and a detector.
-Water is planned as the absorber in the main beam dump of the ILC [300].
+[409] shows Fig. 54 illustrating a sample setup of a beam-dump experiment at the ILC, which consists of four parts: the main beam dump, a muon shield, a decay volume, and a detector.
+Water is planned as the absorber in the main beam dump of the ILC [410].
 The length of water cylinder along the beam axis is $l{\rm dump} = 11$ m.
 Inside the main beam dump, electromagnetic shower produces electrons, positrons, and photons.
-The muon shield length and the decay volume length are $l{\rm sh}=70$ m and $l{\rm dec}=50$ m, respectively.
+The muon shield length and the decay volume length are $l{\rm sh} = 70$ m and $l{\rm dec} = 50$ m, respectively.
 The muon shield could consist of the lead shield and the active shield.
 The shape of the detector is assumed as a cylinder, and its axis should be aligned with the beam axis.
 The radius of the detector $r{\rm det}$ is set to be 2 to 3 meters.
+Recent LLP studies with beam dump experiments are summarized as follows.